Intrauterine Insemination (IUI) Fertility Treatment

 In instances of severe male factor infertility, a couple may choose to use donor sperm to increase their likelihood of achieving pregnancy with IUI.
 A man with severe male factor infertility typically has sperm that lacks the ability to fertilize an egg.
 This may be because the man’s body is not able to produce enough sperm or because the sperm has a problem with motility (movement) or shape.
 Donor sperm is tested to make sure it has all of the attributes of healthy sperm, and thus is more likely to fertilize an egg than sperm of below-average quality.

 Single women and lesbian couples may also use IUI to get pregnant.
 Some abbreviate this process as TDI (therapeutic donor insemination) instead of IUI.
 In these cases, the patients can elect to use donor sperm, which may come from an anonymous donor, a family member or a friend.

 Because of Food and Drug Administration regulations that treat donor sperm similar to organ donation, it is often easier to use an anonymous donor than a known donor.

 Related Information: Learn More About Our Affordable Sperm Donor Options

-Women also typically experience spotting (light vaginal bleeding) after the IUI procedure.
+Women often experience spotting (light vaginal bleeding) after the IUI procedure.
 In some cases, they may also experience cramping and a feeling of being full or bloated.
 These side effects are temporary and do not affect a woman’s chances of becoming pregnant.

-Positive Steps Fertility welcomes single women and LGBT patients who are interested in undergoing IUI.
+Positive Steps Fertility welcomes single women and LGBTQ patients who are interested in undergoing IUI.
 We value all future parents and look forward to helping you on your journey!